 What is your opinion about using secured credit cards to improve credit history, especially if there is no current history?

-If you manage the secured account well, making charges and paying the bill on time each month, the lender may eventually convert the account to a normal, unsecured credit card account.
+If you manage the secured account well, making charges and paying the bill on time each month, the lender may eventually convert the account to an unsecured credit card account.

-Before opening a secured credit card account, ask your lender if it reports the account.
+Before opening a secured credit card account, ask the card issuer if it reports the account to the credit reporting companies (Experian, TransUnion and Equifax).
 Some may not.
 If they do not, it will not help you build a credit history.

-However, the lender may start reporting the account after converting it to a standard credit card account, so even if the secured card is not reported initially, it can be a way to get your foot in the door.
+However, the lender may start reporting the account if it is converted to a standard, unsecured, credit card account.
+This way, even if it is not reported initially, a secured card can be a way to get your foot in the door to start building credit.

 Thanks for asking.

 Jennifer White, Consumer Education Specialist